 It made for a long walk, but an excellent one on good paths with more than enough interest and variety.
 Longsleddale is totally unlike other Lakeland valleys, quiet and unspoilt with pretty whitewashed farms, whilst the Green Quarter is not overly strenuous with miles of plateau walking in empty countryside.

-Recommend: It may have been better to tackle this in reverse as the views up Longsleddale are constantly improving with every step.
+It may have been better to tackle this in reverse as the views up Longsleddale are constantly improving with every step.
 Most people have a ‘natural’ way to complete a circular walk but always consider the alternative.